PhishingSpider/bville-recycle/CONTRIBUTING.md

 ## Development Standards

-* Follow Test-Driven Development (TDD) principles.
+* Follow Test-Driven Development (TDD) principles (or at least something reasonably close to TDD).
 * Write clean and maintainable code.
 * Avoid using unsafe Rust features.
-* Adhere to our security policies, including implementing encryption as specified in requirements.md.
+* Adhere to our security policies, including implementing encryption as specified in [REQUIREMENTS.md](./REQUIREMENTS.md).

 ## License